jschaf/pggen/README.md

     `pgtype` Go type like `pgtype.Text`.
-If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in [internal/pginfer/nullability.go] is rudimentary; a proper approach requires a full AST with some control flow analysis.
+If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in [internal/pginfer/nullability.go] is rudimentary; a proper approach requires a full explain plan with some control flow analysis.

 -   Lastly, pggen generates the implementation for each query.